hug0kopter/MECH0074-Pressure-Assignment/README.md

 Separate to all of this, you need to install Paraview - but install as an app or application rather than through the linux or terminal. https://www.paraview.org/

+There is quite a lot of information on youtube about running openfoam, but I will give you a basic introduction.

+# OpenFoam Philosophy

 # Running the circuit breaker example

 The validation example is a spherical pressure/temperature cloud.